avito-tech/Mixbox/README.md

 - Opening url from tests
 - Geolocation simulation
 - Hardware keyboard (very few key codes are defined, however it can be easily implemented)
-- Customizable without forking repository
-- Swift & Objective-C
+- Customizable without forking repository (except when you have SPM, SPM is not supported and people made forks for that), because everything can be injected via DI and override builtin functionality.
+Nothing is executed automatically either (i.e. in +(void)load methods), so you have full control of what is executed and when.
-- Tested
+- Tested (stats as of September 2023)
-    - 176 black box UI tests on 3 device configurations
-    - 155 gray box UI tests on 3 device configurations
-    - 100 unit tests on 4 device configurations
+    - 236 black box, 241 gray box, 462 unit tests are run on all supported iOS versions
     - SwiftLint + custom linter
     - All tests are executed per every pull request to Mixbox, and usually 1 PR equals 1 commit.
-    - Two demos are tested with 5 versions of Xcode (10.0, 10.1, 10.2.1, 10.3, 11.0).
 - Configurable reports (e.g.: `Tests` project has integration with Allure, an open sourced reporting system with web UI, and in Avito we use in-house solution for reports; you can write your own implementation)

-In development / not open sourced yet:

-- Code generation of page objects
-- Getting all assertion failures from app
-- Facade for working with springboard
-- Switching accessibility values between release and test builds

 ## Installation